Non-destructively probing the thermodynamics of quantum systems with qumodes: Conclusion

-{\bf Discussion.} We have shown that properties of quantum systems may be imprinted onto continuous variable qumode ancillae to allow for non-destructive probing of the system.
-For an appropriate choice of interaction operator and initial qumode state, the spectrum of the desired observable, and the occupation probabilities of its eigenstates for a particular system state are mapped directly on to the qumode state.
+Properties of quantum systems may be imprinted onto continuous variable qumode ancillae, allowing for non-destructive probing of the system.
+For an appropriate choice of interaction operator and initial qumode state, the occupation probabilities of the desired observable's eigenstates with respect to the system state are mapped directly on to the qumode state.
 The qumode state then behaves according to the same statistics as this operator, and thus measurement of the qumode reproduces the same result as a direct measurement of the system would, while avoiding particular drawbacks associated with direct measurements of practical implementations of quantum technologies.
-Further, the direct recovery of the measurement statistics is in contrast to analogous protocols with qubit ancillae, where one must first employ post-processing such as taking derivatives \cite{elliott2016} or Fourier transforms \cite{dorner2013, mazzola2013, johnson2016} of the measurement outcomes.
-As our proposal is feasible with typical parameters for contemporary experiments, it could find immediate use in the field.

-We note that while qumode probes are non-destructive to the system, in general they will not be non-demolition.
-The backaction on the system state will project it to the eigenstate (or in the case of degeneracies, eigenspace) associated with the measurement outcome, in much the same way as a direct measurement of the system would.
-For an interaction operator with the eigenstates known, this projection could perhaps be employed as a form of probabilistic state engineering \cite{verstraete2009, pedersen2014, elliott2015, joshi2016}, with the particular state created being heralded by the qumode measurement outcome, potentially adding further utility to the addition of our protocol to the quantum technologies toolbox.

-After completion of this manuscript, we became aware of a recent work employing a qumode-based protocol to measure thermodynamical work \cite{cerisola2017}.

-{\bf Acknowledgements.} The authors acknowledge financial support from Singapore National Research Foundation Awards NRF-NRFF2016-02 and NRF-NRFF2013-01, the Engineering and Physical Sciences Research Council (Doctoral Training Account), John Templeton Foundation Grant 53914 ``Occam's quantum mechanical razor: Can quantum theory admit the simplest understanding of reality?'', and the Clarendon Fund, Merton College of the University of Oxford.
-T.J.E. thanks the Centre for Quantum Technologies, National University of Singapore for their hospitality.
+We have shown that this method of probing has a strong potential for use in probing the thermodynamics of quantum systems, allowing access to many quantities of interest, particularly in the context of cold atom quantum simulators.